 \end{aligned}

 These are some important questions from coordinate geometry given above.
-To see more important questions you can use the following link to download.
+Students can refer to Coordinate Geometry Questions to see more important questions.

-The following table has shown the variation of topics asked in coordinate geometry along with which part of the topic you should be focussing upon more.
+The following table has shown the variation of topics asked in coordinate geometry along with which part of the topic you should be focusing upon more.

 Slope, forms, angle between lines, distance, family of lines | |